Table of Contents

 --mandir switch to set where the man pages should be installed.

-The path is GNU_CONFIGURE_MANDIR
+The path is GNU_CONFIGURE_MANDIR which defaults

-to ${PREFIX}/${PKGMANDIR}
+to ${PREFIX}/${PKGMANDIR}.

-Packages that use GNU_CONFIGURE
+Packages that use GNU_CONFIGURE but do not

 use --mandir, can set CONFIGURE_HAS_MANDIR